LSU, football coach Ed Orgeron to part ways at end of season - WHIZ News

 Orgeron is 49-17 with the Tigers in six seasons, including 15-0 in 2019 when Joe Burrow won a Heisman Trophy and LSU earned its third national championship in 17 seasons — coming with three different coaches.

-Orgeron received a six-year contract extension after the 2019 season.
-According to USA Today, he is scheduled to make $9 million this season, the second-highest salary in major college football behind Alabama’s Nick Saban.

-His buyout, according to USA Today, was more than $17 million if he was let go before Dec.
-1.

-LSU slipped to 5-5 during the pandemic-altered 2020 season, but expectations were still high that the Tigers would be back among the top teams in the Southeastern Conference this year after Orgeron overhauled his coaching staff.
+LSU slipped to 5-5 during the pandemic-altered 2020 season, but the expectation remained that the Tigers would be back among the top teams in the Southeastern Conference this year after Orgeron overhauled his coaching staff.

 Instead, LSU suffered a high-profile loss at UCLA in September and the season slid from there.